dfinity/portal/docs/tokenomics/token-holders/self-custody-quickstart.md

     As a security best practice, any operations that involve the transfer of ICP tokens would require both an air-gapped computer with minimal hardware and software and a computer connected to the network.
 In practice, this requires moving files between two computers and taking other precautions to minimize risks.

-    For simplicity, this *{doctitle}* describes how to complete key tasks using a single computer connected to the network.
+    For simplicity, this page describes how to complete key tasks using a single computer connected to the network.

 ## Connect to the ledger and get your account identifier